-While more fully sparkling spumante-style wines like Prosecco will have over 3 atmospheres of pressure (a little more than a typical car tire) and can get up to 5-6 atmospheres in Champagne, frizzante wines like Mamamango have only slight effervesce and pressure in the 1 to 2 atmosphere range.
+More fully sparkling spumante-style wines like Prosecco will have over 3 atmospheres of pressure.
+This a little more than a typical car tire.
+In Champagne, the wines can get up to 5-6 atmospheres.
+But frizzante wines like Mamamango will have only slight effervesce and pressure in the 1 to 2 atmosphere range.

 Mid-intensity nose.
 It really does smell like mangoes but you’ll hard pressed to pick up anything else.
 Maybe a smidgen of pineapple around the edges.

-Those strong mango notes carry through to the palate with a smooth and creamy mouthfeel that is surprisingly well-balanced.
+The strong mango notes carry through to the palate.
+The mouthfeel is smooth and creamy and surprisingly well-balanced.
 With more sugar than doux Champagne (and far less bubbles and carbonic acid to balance), I was expecting this to be more noticeably sweeter.
-I did get a bit of a tangy tickle at the tip of the my tongue which suggests probably a fair amount of tartaric acid was added during winemaking to offset all that sugar.
+Tasting the wine brings a tangy tickle on the tip of the tongue that suggest acidification.
+The winemaker probably needed to use a fair amount of tartaric acid to offset all that sugar.